tpgaviria/saleslofteval/README.md

 ## Deployed Site

-This application was deployed using Heroku.
+This application was deployed using Heroku, and is mobile responsive.
 [Visit the site here.](https://salesloftapi.herokuapp.com)

 ## Technologies Used
 * React as Front-End Client